 Academic quality and institutional effectiveness are core themes at Norco College, as demonstrated through robust and pervasive dialog regarding student achievement and student learning outcomes.
 SLOs have been defined and are on a cycle of assessment which provides feedback to instructional and student support services.
 SLOs and student achievement data are part of program review and integral to the assessment of mission accomplishment.
 In order for the College to continuously improve, institution-set standards are set at both floor and aspirational levels, and these data are used to organize institutional processes.
 In order to identify potential gaps at a more granular level, SLO and achievement data are disaggregated by student subgroups.
 In addition, policies and procedures related to services, resource allocation, and governance processes are assessed on an annual basis.
-Planning processes and resource allocation decisions. both current processes, including student learning and achievement are communicated broadly to the College at large and to the local community.
+Planning processes and resource allocation decisions, both current processes and those undergoing revision in 2019, are based on program review, and results of all processes, including student learning and achievement are communicated broadly to the College at large and to the local community.